-The purpose of this fact sheet is to provide a basic explanation of how electrolytic chlorine generators (ECGs) work.
+HE PURPOSE OF THIS article is to provide a basic explanation of how electrolytic chlorine generators (ECGs) work.
 Electrolytic chlorine generators are sold for the treatment of swimming pools.

-II.
 SUMMARY OF CHARACTERISTICS

-- Often referred to as electrolytic chlorine generators, electronic chlorine generators, saltwater chlorinators or saltwater generators (SWG) - · Uses electricity and dissolved salt (typically sodium chloride) to produce chlorine for the pool - · As with traditional chlorine sanitizers, the chlorine produced by the ECG yields hypochlorous acid in the pool - The chlorine that is produced sanitizes the pool water and destroys contaminants such as those found in sweat, urine, and wind-blown debris - · Properly sized systems reduce or eliminate the need for routine addition of chlorinating products - · Produces chlorine only when the circulation system is operating - Other chemicals such as balancing chemicals, algaecides, flocculants and metal sequestrants may be required to protect pool surfaces and equipment and maintain water quality
+- Often referred to as electrolytic chlorine generators, electronic chlorine generators, saltwater chlorinators or saltwater generators (SWG) - Uses electricity and dissolved salt (typically sodium chloride) to produce chlorine for the pool - As with traditional chlorine sanitizers, the chlorine produced by the ECG yields hypochlorous acid in the pool - The chlorine that is produced sanitizes the pool water and destroys contaminants such as those found in sweat, urine and wind-blown debris

-III.
+- Properly sized systems reduce or eliminate the need for routine addition of chlorinating products - Produces chlorine only when the circulation system is operating - Other chemicals, such as balancing chemicals, algaecides, flocculants and metal sequestrants, may be required to protect pool surfaces and equipment and maintain water quality

 GENERAL DESCRIPTION